 The press is currently full of stories, and the newstainment industry full of opinions, all based on various parts of the senate report, so I won’t repeat those here.
 Instead, I’ll try to provide an understanding of the subject of “enhanced interrogation techniques” within a broader context – a context that straddles matters of intelligence, the military, and warfare, as well as elements of psychology, sociology and physiology.
 (Some elements of this understanding also appear elsewhere throughout a number of the articles published and posted on this blog.)

 It’s helpful to first define some key principles and terms.
 The United States is at war.
 Although it actually began much earlier, the formal start of this war coincides with the terrorist attacks on the United States of 9/11/2001.
 This war has been called a “war on terrorism”, but it’s actually a war against those who use terrorism as a principle method of unconventional warfare.
 It’s an undeclared war against Islamic militant extremism that seeks the destruction of Western democratic liberalism, by any means possible, and its replacement with an extreme version of Islamic ideology.
 This war is still on-going, not over, not decided.
 This war is also extremely influenced by internal domestic US politics, a two-sided (left-right) struggle constantly at war against each other, usually for advantages that have nothing at all to do with war.
-The number of loosely united people and groups on the other side of the war have greatly expanded and proliferated since the attacks of 9/11/2001, so it can’t be said that the United States is making progress in the war.
+The number of loosely united people and groups on the other side of the war have greatly expanded and proliferated since the attacks of 9/11/2001, so it can’t be said that the United States is making progress in the real war, but, so far, the domestic political war seems to be more effective at tearing the nation apart than the real war.

+The primary term we’ll discuss here is interrogation.
 Interrogation is structured questioning, often in conjunction with various methods and approaches, to acquire desired information.
+It is one overt collection method used in human intelligence.
 The questioning can range from extremely basic and straight-forward to extremely complex and nuanced.
-In war, “interrogation” is conducted on prisoners from the other side who may possess intelligence which may be useful to the side conducting the interrogation.
+In war, “interrogation” is conducted on prisoners from the other side who may possess information which may be useful to the side conducting the interrogation.
 The purpose of US interrogation is to contribute measurably, if possible, to the war effort, to enable the war to be prosecuted as effectively and efficiently as possible with the least waste of time, effort and cost, including the cost in destruction, life, limb and ethics – of all affected parties.
 Over the past century there has arisen a large body of US and international knowledge, procedures and law surrounding the whole matter of prisoners and their interrogation.
 Since the subject involves intelligence gained by human experts from human sources, it is a professional sub-field of Human Intelligence (HUMINT) collection.
 In almost all cases, HUMINT Interrogation is an overt endeavor, rather than either covert or clandestine.
 The US military is responsible for prisoners of war and their interrogation, and its separate uniformed services have various levels of capability.
 The US Army is the principle US expert party, and has a small contingent of well trained and foreign language-qualified interrogators, plus a core of very highly qualified senior career professionals, fully conversant in all the many aspects and methods of prisoner interrogation, on both the tactical and strategic levels.
 Such military strategic professionals, usually university-educated US Regular Army warrant officers, often work in coordination with both the FBI and the CIA.

 Law And Guidance